-- 19. Child Non-State Plan Demonstration Population Categories For Which Enrollment Is Closed.
-The state has closed enrollment into the following demonstration categories, except for "rollovers" (as defined in paragraph 20, Rollover Definition).
+- 20. Child Non-State Plan Demonstration Population Categories For Which Enrollment Is Closed.
+The state has closed enrollment into the following demonstration categories, except for "rollovers" (as defined in paragraph 21, Rollover Definition).
 Therefore, children are only eligible for a non-state plan demonstration population as a "rollover."
-If children lose Medicaid state plan eligibility, they may qualify for one of these demonstration-only groups rather than for the stand-alone title XXI CHIP program. - Title XIX Medically Eligible Children: Individuals who are under age 19, are uninsured, have income that is 200 percent of the FPL or higher without limit, are not otherwise eligible for TennCare, and meet the state-defined criteria of "medically eligible" as having medical conditions that make them uninsurable.
-(There is no income or resource limit for this group.) - Title XXI Medicaid Expansion Children: Individuals under age 19 who are uninsured, have family income less than 200 percent of the FPL, and meet the definition of an optional targeted low-income child.
+If children lose Medicaid state plan eligibility, they may qualify for one of these demonstration-only groups rather than for the stand-alone title XXI CHIP program. - a.
+Title XIX Medically Eligible Children: Individuals who are under age 19, are uninsured, have income that is 211 percent of the FPL or higher without limit, are not otherwise eligible for TennCare, and have a qualifying medical condition such that they meet the state-defined criteria of "medically eligible".
+(There is no income or resource limit for this group.) - b.
+Title XXI Medicaid Expansion Children: Individuals under age 19 who are uninsured, have family income less than 211 percent of the FPL, and meet the definition of an optional targeted low-income child.
 (There is no resource limit for this group.)